AnglerLeague earns commission from affiliate links on this page. Learn how we make money.

 Sonny's Sonny's Super Sticky Channel Catfish Bait

 The benchmark.
 Sonny's Super Sticky has been hooking channels for 40 years for a reason — it sticks to a sponge worm in heavy current, holds together on the cast, and cats can smell it from impressive distances.
-Smell is genuinely brutal — you'll be quarantined to the garage when you open a fresh jar — but bites usually start within 15 minutes of the first cast on water you know holds fish.
-My default jar in the boat.
+Smell is genuinely brutal — you'll be quarantined to the garage when you open a fresh jar — and reviewers consistently report bites starting within the first 15 minutes on water known to hold fish.
+The most consistently recommended jar.

 Check Price on Amazon